What is the gut-brain axis?

 The gut communicates with the brain directly through the vagus nerve.
 There is also a three-way connection between the brain, the gut bacteria, and the enteric nervous system (that gut second brain again).

-Many gastrointestinal disorders can be explained by stress, anxiety, or mood disorders.
-For example, if you get an inflamed leaky gut, the bacteria in the gut wall will send signals to the brain through the bloodstream and create even more inflammation.
+Many gastrointestinal disorders can be explained by feeling tense, excessive worrying, or mood disorders.
+For example, if you get an inflamed leaky gut, the bacteria in the gut wall will send signals to the brain through the bloodstream and create even more discomfort.

 What is the connection between gut bacteria and mental health?